Big, bold and beautiful foliage of Philodendron bipinnatifidum

 For subtropical regions: Hardiness: USDA Zone 9 -11.
 This is supposedly the hardiest of all philodendrons, though not frost-hardy, where frost or freeze may kill the leaves or whole plant to ground-level, but it will usually come back when warm weather returns in spring.
 Nonetheless, it’s best to give protection during winter freezes or overwinter indoors.

 • Propagation: Easily propagate by division of offsets or suckers that sprout laterally from the root system of the parent plant and grow them individually as new plants.
-Can also be propagated by tissue culture (mostly done commercially) or seeds which are rarely available, though one can learn how-to artificially pollinate the flowers to set seeds here.
+Can also be propagated from cuttings (check here), by tissue culture (mostly done commercially) or seeds which are rarely available, though one can learn how-to artificially pollinate the flowers to set seeds here.

 • Foliage plants: Philodendron bipinnatifidum, Fern, Caladium lindenii, Spathiphyllum and Anthurium at our garden porch, May 2009Usage: P. bipinnatifidum or Cut-leaf Philodendron make spectacular ornamental or landscape specimen shrub outdoors in gardens, parks and public places, especially where there’s spacious land area.
 Great as a filler plant for bare spots or in borders under tall trees.